 Father's Day is coming up on June 21st.
 What can you get Dad to celebrate his special day without loading up the credit cards?
-Sometimes simpler gifts are the best, and if you are young and short on cash, simpler gifts may be your only option.
+Sometimes simpler gifts are the best.
+Simpler gifts may also be your only option if you are young and short on cash, or if your credit is not up to scratch right now.
+You can check your credit score and read your credit report for free within minutes by joining MoneyTips.

 What does your Dad like to do in his spare time (if he has any)?
 What are his hobbies and his favorite activities outside of work?
 With a bit of recon before Father's Day and the occasional leading question, you can get some idea of what he might like or need.
 Hint: if Dad is like 99.9% of Dads, the best choice is not aftershave or a necktie — no matter how cool the necktie is.

-If you still need inspiration, try some ideas in these traditional Father's Day categories.
+If you still need inspiration, try some ideas in these traditional Father's Day gift categories.

 - Tools – There are usually plenty of good summer deals on tools for the Dad who likes to putter around in his workshop, garage, or garden.
 These tools don't necessarily have to be expensive power tools; they can be accessories such as new drill bits or replacements for bent and broken gardening tools.
 How about a new toolbox to store all his tools?
 Mom would appreciate that.

-- Music – Does Dad have an iPod or similar music player?
+- Music – Does Dad have an iPhone, iPod or similar music player?
 Surprise him with an iTunes gift card, or if you are daring enough to figure out the kind of music he likes, download some of his favorite tunes and give him the gift of your own recommended playlist.
-If you are under thirty years old, don’t mix up your playlist with his.
+(Even though iTunes is going away, gift cards can still be used in the iTunes store.)
+If you are under thirty years old, don't mix up your playlist with his.
 Dad is probably not ready for that yet.

-- Smartphone Accessories – Dad probably has a smartphone, but may be too busy to look for apps that he might find interesting or useful.
+- Smartphone Accessories – Dad probably has a smartphone but may be too busy to look for apps that he might find interesting or useful.
 He may even be one of those old-school Dads that use it to make phone calls and talk with other people.
-Bring Dad up to speed with a selection of apps that you can download and show him how to use.
+Bring Dad up to speed with a selection of apps that work on his phone that you can show him how to use.
 Throw in a few games and teach him how to use them clandestinely in boring meetings.
 He'll be grateful.

 - Hunting/Fishing/Camping – There's always some accessory available for the outdoorsman at your local Bass Pro Shops or Cabela's.
 Perhaps some new fishing lures or warm hunting clothes?
 Maybe he can use that game app you downloaded (with the sound off) while he's waiting in a deer stand or duck blind.